-Many people think they can at most have a small impact on climate change through their own actions, limiting the demand for individual emission reductions.
-Currently available statistics are not suited to systematically assess this belief.
-In this paper, I derive the marginal impact of emission reductions – the effect of reducing emissions by 1tCO₂ – for tangible climate change outcomes, document important misperceptions and show how they affect behaviour.
-Using climate models, I estimate the marginal impact for glacier ice melting, life expectancy and vegetation change.
-Subjects’ beliefs are inconsistent with the climate model findings in several ways.
-First, they substantially underestimate the marginal impact.
-Second, they think the marginal impact increases when others reduce their emissions (strategic complementarity).
-By contrast, for most outcomes, climate models predict strategic substitutability.
-Third, they falsely believe there are discontinuities at known temperature thresholds, after which the marginal impact significantly decreases.
-Providing subjects with the climate model findings causally increases perceived self-efficacy, intentions to reduce emissions and real donations to mitigate them.
-The findings are consistent with a model of threshold thinking, which predicts positive overall reductions of information provision in equilibrium.
+An important driver of climate change inaction is the belief that individuals cannot have any tangible impact on climate change through their own actions.
+Currently available statistics are not suited to systematically assess or challenge this belief.
+In this paper, I derive the marginal impact of emission reductions – the effect of reducing emissions by 1 tonne of CO₂ (tCO₂) – on physical climate change outcomes, document important misperceptions, and show how they affect behavior.
+Using climate models, I find that the impact of reducing emissions by 1 tCO₂ is 4,000 liters less glacier ice melting, 6 additional hours of aggregate life expectancy, and 5 m² less vegetation undergoing ecosystem change.
+Subjects underestimate these figures by orders of magnitude.
+Moreover, their mental model is inconsistent with climate models.
+First, they assume that the marginal impact increases when others reduce their emissions (strategic complementarity).
+Second, they think emission reductions are a threshold public goods game.
+Providing subjects with the climate scientific findings causally increases perceived self-efficacy, intentions to reduce emissions, and real donations to offset emissions.
+The findings are consistent with a model of threshold thinking, which predicts positive overall emission reductions of information provision in equilibrium.

 Sort by: |